PatAmigo0/Lib-CustomMenuInC/README.md

 - Callback functions with data passing
 - Dynamically centers the menu in the console
 - Clear abstraction layer
-- Safe memory management
-- Easy to use!

 ## Installation